Skip to content

 • Inspect every lifecycle state as JSON: sase project list --state all --json

-• Reactivate from the CLI: sase project activate old-project
+• Re-enable from the CLI: sase project enable old-project

 • Add a short project alias: sase project alias add bob-cli bob